eiguren/intw/tutorials/siesta-intw/Tutorial.md

    After this steps, we already have computed all the information about the electronic and phonon structures that we will need to calculate the electron-phonon matrix elements.

-2. Then, the second step is to run `siesta2intw.x` to store all the data in a format that intw can read.
+2. Then, the second step is to run `siesta2intw.x` to store all the data in a format that INTW can read.
 However, in this case, together with the electronic structure, we also need the phonon structure.
 Therefore, let's check the flags that we have to add in `siesta2intw.in`:

    ```
    $ cat siesta2intw.in